Panzerschrek/U-00DC-Sprache/README.md

 Experimental programming language.
 It is a compilable, statically-typed C++/Rust-like language.

-Here is a compiler for this language.
+The sources of the compiler for this language and some related tools are located here.
+Also standard library sources and documentation sources are located in this repository.

 ### Documentation